The Missionary Rosary

 Final Prayer

-Gracious God, you have established your church as a sacrament of salvation for all people so that the redeeming work of Christ might continue to the end of time.
-Touch the hearts of your faithful people and let them hear your urgent call to work on behalf of the salvation of the world.
-In this way all nations might become one people, one family, consecrated to your name.
+Lord, you willed that your Church be the sacrament of salvation for all people, so that the redemptive work of your Son may endure until the end of time.
+Touch now the hearts of your faithful and grant us the grace to understand that you urgently call us to work for the salvation of the world, so that all nations may be formed and grow into one people, one family consecrated to your name.

 JOYFUL MYSTERIES